 3. Leonardo’s Artistic Innovations in the Mona Lisa

 The Mona Lisa represents several artistic innovations.
 The first thing is that it’s half length in 3/4 profile.
 Previously, portraits were just busts, usually shown sideways with the figure in stark profile.
 It was a static stiff pose.

 Leonardo turned the head to the viewer, twisted the position, and added hands.
-This had the effect of making the portrait look much more natural.
-Leonardo first did that in his Portrait of Genevra de'Benci (now in the National Gallery in Washington D.C.)
+This had the effect of making the portrait look much more natural and full of movement.
+Leonardo first did that in his Portrait of Genevra de’Benci (now in the National Gallery in Washington D.C.)